Image Credit: Pexels

 A spectacular sandy beach which is at the tip of the Gower Peninsular: Miles of beautiful beach with year round access for dogs.
 It should be noted that access at Rhossili is via steps.

-Thetford Forest, situated on the border of Norfolk & Suffolk (Forestry Commission).
+Thetford Forest is situated on the border of Norfolk & Suffolk (Forestry Commission).
 A trip to the Suffolk, Norfolk or the Broads could be broken up with a dog walking stop here.

-Thanks to Dog Friendly Britain for compiling this list.
+Thanks to Dog Friendly Britain for compiling this list for us.